Check these shower cleaning hacks to help you keep your bathroom sparkling, clean, and fresh.

 3 Things to Consider Before Cleaning Your Shower

-Consider doing your shower cleaning in steps rather than becoming overwhelmed by all the obstacles cleaning a shower entails.
+Consider doing your shower cleaning in steps rather than becoming overwhelmed by the thought of cleaning it.
 You do not have to balance multiple bottles of cleaners and other supplies, nor must you have to work too hard if you keep up a consistent cleaning routine.

-Here are a few tips that are sure to make your life easier and shower cleaner.
+Here are a few tips that are sure to make your life easier and your shower cleaner.

 Before you begin any cleaning, remove items that are in your way.
 Shampoo bottles, soap dispensers, and luffas have no place in your shower while you are trying to clean it.

 Cleaning around these items is lazy and will ensure a still-dirty shower.
 Move these items out of the shower, wipe them down as necessary, then focus attention on your bare shower.

 2. Use the Step-by-Step Method

 Take steps in cleaning your shower by sections so that shower cleaning products do not sit on surfaces for too long.
 For example, first, focus on scrubbing each of the shower walls.